exercism/go/gomod-sync/README.md

 Utility tool to check and update the Go version specified in the `go.mod` files of all exercises.
 It works by specifying the desired Go version for all the `go.mod` files to be in.
-The `check` command will verify if all `go.mod` files are in the desired version and the `update` command will update all `go.mod` files to have the desired Go version.
+The `check` command will verify if all `go.mod` files are in the desired version.
+The `--update` flag will update all `go.mod` files to have the desired Go version.

 Some exercises must have its `go.mod` specify a Go version that is different from the other exercise's `go.mod`.
 This is supported by the `exceptions` key of the configuration file, where an entry must exist for each exercise that must not have the default version.